-LAND O’LAKES, Fla., May 4, 2014 – A record 312 runners representing 25 states enjoyed postcard-perfect weather and finished the fifth-annual Caliente Bare Dare 5K.
-The sixth-annual event will be held on Sunday, May 3, 2015 with registration opening in December.
+LAND O’LAKES, Fla., May 3, 2015 – More than 300 runners representing 22 states, along with Canada and Ecuador, enjoyed postcard-perfect weather and finished the sixth-annual Caliente Bare Dare 5K.
+The seventh-annual event will be held on Sunday, May 1, 2016 with registration to open in late December.

 The race is held just north of Tampa in Land O’Lakes at Caliente Resort, the most upscale clothing-optional resort in North America.
 The one-loop course takes runners from the Caliente clubhouse through the scenic, well-manicured, 125-acre resort and back.
 Refreshments and awards are poolside and most runners spend the day at Caliente, which can attract more than 1,000 visitors on sunny weekend afternoons.
 Entry fee includes access to Caliente for the day.

 At a time when race entry fees have escalated rapidly in the endurance sports world, with some events now charging for parking and offering little in terms of free refreshments, the Caliente Bare Dare 5K might be the best value in the industry.
-The race entry fee also grants runners admission to Caliente for the day, along with post-race refreshments poolside, awards to the top 25 male and top 25 female finishers, and soft, fitted T-shirts uncluttered with sponsor logos on the back.
+The race entry fee also grants runners admission to Caliente for the day, along with post-race refreshments poolside, awards to the top 25 male and top 25 female finishers, and soft, fitted T-shirts.

 Caliente, a destination resort in Pasco County with a 40-room hotel and dozens of condos, villas, and single-family homes, is a natural site for the event.
 The Caliente Bare Dare 5K, which debuted on Oct.
-10, 2010 (10/10/10), has attracted an average of 265 runners in each of its first five years, with more than 80 percent running fully nude.
+10, 2010 (10/10/10), has attracted an average of 275 runners in each of its first six years, with more than 80 percent running fully nude.